mikeyduece/bread_shop/README.md

 <sup>Ruby 2.5.0</sup>
   <sup>Rails 5.1.5</sup>

 ### Available Endpoints
+All requests require token from client app to be sent in the params.
+If no token is present, the request will be denied.

-`GET /:user_name/recipes` - Returns list of recipes that a user has created.
+`GET /:user_name/recipes?token=token` - Returns list of recipes that a user has created.
 ```ruby
   {
     recipes: [